bruno185/Apple-II-Crypto80/readme.md

 ## Features
 * Works with ProDOS 8 (not tested on GS)
-* User can chage PREFIX
+* User can change PREFIX
 * user can encrpt or decrypt any file
 * the program adapts itself to 40 ou 80 col. mode.